Why would you cruise on anything other than a Rapido Trimaran?

 - Discovering places that others cannot venture to when you sneak up alongside a secluded beach or glide over a reef (the draft of the Rapido 60 is just 0.75m with the rudder and daggerboard retracted).

-- To sail short-handed with centralized systems, Karver reefing hooks, self tacking furling jib, furling reacher and stay sails.
+- To sail short-handed (with as few as two) with centralized systems, Karver reefing hooks, self tacking furling jib, furling reacher and stay sails.

 The Rapido 60 comes with comfortable and spacious nets measuring 6.3m x 3m (that’s 18.9 m2…) on each side of the Rapido 60.
 They provide enormous space to play or lounge upon when the fish are not biting.
 They also provide an exhilarating vantage point when cruising to watch the water rush by beneath.